Lo (film)

-Lo is a 2009 experimental comedy/horror/romance film written and directed by Travis Betz.
+Lo is a 2009 American romantic comedy horror film written and directed by Travis Betz.
 The film premiered at the Austin Film Festival October 2009 and had DVD release in February 2010.

 Plot

 Justin (Ward Roberts) sits inside a pentagram.
 He has obvious claw marks on his chest.
 He cuts his hand and uses a spell from a book to summon the crippled demon Lo (Jeremiah Birkett).
 Justin orders Lo to search Hell for his girlfriend April (Sarah Lassez), who was abducted by a demon.
 Lo argues that the task will be impossible, but eventually concedes and asks for information about April.
-Justin describes his first meeting with the endearing, quirky April; the memory is depicted as a Vaudeville production.
+Justin describes his first meeting with the endearing, quirky April; the memory is depicted as a vaudeville production.

 The demon Jeez, who abducted April, arrives.
 It tells Justin that April is actually a murderous demon who abandoned Hell in order to experience human love.
 Justin denies this despite Lo admitting that it knew April as a demon.
 Justin insults Lo and both demons leave.
 The cut on Justin's hand begins to speak and argues with him about April.

 Lo returns and tells Justin that April is imprisoned and cannot be retrieved.
 Instead, it presents two damned souls who describe being tortured after April tricked them into selling their souls.
 Lo reveals that its legs were crushed when April returned to Hell.
 Justin concludes that Lo helped her escape and was punished.
 Lo tells him to think about her if he wants to see her again, prompting a flashback of their first Christmas together.

 Justin gives April a rare edition of Faust.
 She seems confused by the concept of gift-giving but becomes excited about reading for amusement, which appears to be a novelty to her.
 April becomes confused when she realizes Justin expected a gift in return.
 She gives him the only thing she has: a book on demon summoning.
 She orders him not to open it, and to burn it if she ever leaves.

 Lo says it was obvious April was a demon.
 Justin's hand suggests that April was manipulating Justin.
 Lo tells Justin that his condition will worsen the longer he stays in the circle, and he should undo the spell and leave.
 A waiter appears and offers Justin a drink.
 Lo tells Justin that the drink will allow him to travel through Hell to April, asking if Justin thinks she is worth it.
 Justin downs the drink, and Lo smugly tells him it was poison.